Pressing Forward: Strategizing Faster Payments

 The task force developed the Faster Payments Effectiveness Criteria in 2015.
 This framework was used to evaluate faster payments solution proposals and advance innovation.

-The task force concluded its efforts with a two-part final report in 2017 – The U.S. Path to Faster Payments, Final Report Part Two: A Call to Action (Off-site).
+The task force concluded its efforts with a two-part final report in 2017 – The U.S. Path to Faster Payments, Final Report Part Two: A Call to Action (PDF).

 Work Groups: Collaborating to Break Down Barriers